-30. If he has swallowed the flesh of a dog, a cock, a village
+30. If he has swallowed the flesh of a dog, a rooster, a

-pig, a grey heron, a vulture, a Bhâsa, a pigeon, a man, a crow
+village pig, a grey heron, a vulture, a Bhâsa, a pigeon, a man,

-or an owl, (he must) fast during seven days, (and thus) empty
+a crow or an owl, (he must) fast during seven days, (and thus)

-his entrails (afterwards he must) eat clarified butter, and
+empty his entrails (afterwards he must) eat clarified butter,

 31. 'But a Brâhmana who has been bitten by a dog, becomes

 pure, if he goes to a river that flows into the ocean, (bathes

 there), suppresses his breath one hundred times, and eats clarified